 We live in challenging times as marketers.
 Our effectiveness is now dependent on so many different strategies, tactics, methodologies, partners, tools, and audiences that being effective sometimes appears to conflict with being ethical.
-How do we balance the results we are required to generate with creating results we can live with?
+Every day, we see stories in the news, in our social feeds, in our blog readers about marketers crossing the line, doing dishonorable or outright criminal things in pursuit of marketing results.

-The short definition I’ll use to define ethical practices is based on utilitarian ethics, which works well for fields like marketing.
 Most ethics discussions revolve around moral values of good and bad, right and wrong, which can vary significantly depending on your spiritual, religious, and cultural backgrounds.
+To reconcile these variations and find a definition of ethics which is most compatible with varying morals, we’ll look at a perspective called utilitarian ethics.

 Utilitarianism defines ethical practices as: